kevinmartinjos/openmosaic/README.md

 1) Nodejs

-2) socket.io node packet [use 'npm install socket.io']
+2) socket.io node module [use 'npm install socket.io']

 2) A modern web browser that supports html5 (chrome, chromium or firefox or IE 10)